ShankulShukla/Kick-start-machine-learning/README.md

 # Popular machine learning algorithms implemented from scratch

-Implementing important machine learning algorithms from bare bones just using NumPy as primary dependency.
-Goal for this repository is to cover extensively all major algortihms and code simple implementations so that anyone can kick start their machine learning journey.
+Implementing important machine learning algorithms from bare-bones just using NumPy as the primary dependency.
+The goal for this repository is to cover extensively all major algorithms and code simple implementations so that anyone can kick start their machine learning journey.

 ## Regression

 - ### Linear Regression
-  Goal of linear regression is to model the realtionaship between explanatory feature *x* and continous values response *y*.
+  The goal of linear regression is to model the relationship between explanatory feature *x* and continuous values response *y*.

 - ### Ridge Regression
-  Ridge regression is an L2 penalized model where we simply add the suqred sum of weights to our cost funstion of regression.
+  Ridge regression is an L2 penalized model where we simply add the squared sum of weights to our cost function of regression.

 - ### Lasso regression
   Lasso Regression includes an L1 penalty to our cost function.
 This penalty allows some coefficient values to go to the value of zero, allowing input variables to be effectively removed from the model, providing a type of automatic feature selection.